TheOdinProject/curriculum/advanced_html_css/accessibility/the_web_content_accessibility_guidelines_wcag.md

 Another source, one that goes over many different ways to help make websites more accessible, is the Web Content Accessibility Guidelines (WCAG).
 In this lesson we're going to skim the surface of the WCAG, just to familiarize you with them at a more basic level.

-### Learning outcomes
+### Lesson overview;

 By the end of this lesson, you should be able to:

-* Explain the purpose of the Web Content Accessibility Guidelines.
+- Explain the purpose of the Web Content Accessibility Guidelines.
-* Name the 4 principles of the WCAG.
+- Name the 4 principles of the WCAG.

 ### Web Content Accessibility Guidelines

-<span id="wcag-purpose">The WCAG exist in order to help create a shared standard when it comes to web accessibility.</span> Think of web accessibility as the destination, and the WCAG as one of the tools that can help get us closer to it.
+<span id="wcag-purpose">The WCAG exist in order to help create a shared standard when it comes to web accessibility.</span>Think of web accessibility as the destination, and the WCAG as one of the tools that can help get us closer to it.

 It's important to understand that while the WCAG can be incredibly helpful for building an a11y foundation, they are not the finish line when it comes to accessibility.
 Like the name says, they are guidelines, and they will only help us make websites *more* accessible.